signalogic/SigSRF_SDK/mediaTest_readme.md

  - H.265 dynamic codec detection and session creation, bitstream extraction
  - input data caching to improve mediaMin application thread performance
- - EVS hf-only format supported
- - updated voplib documentation, including API and interop and regression test scripts for EVS and AMR
+ - publish interop and regression test scripts used internally for EVS and AMR testing, including (i) generated media and pcap files and (ii) "in the wild pcaps" (anonymized and content-altered)
+ - updated voplib documentation
  - upgrade DSGetPayloadInfo() API in voplib to support detailed, fast, and generic RTP payload inspection and parsing modes

 Bug fixes

  - packet tracing and logging time improved around 50%.
 Helpful for very long inputs (calls or pcaps)
  - fixes to EVS multi-frame payloads and codec collision avoidance handling, for example mixing AMR-WB IO mode 23.05 and 23.85 kbps payloads
+ - fixes to EVS hf-only format support
  - fixes to mediaMin auto-detection for less often used AMR NB and WB rates.
 All rates verified

 <i><b>1Q-2Q 2024</b></i>